datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:dfc9a168a3
 ## Slicing and dicing (2)

-In the video, Filip only discussed the syntax where you specify both where to begin and end the slice of your list:
+In the video, Filip first discussed the syntax where you specify both where to begin and end the slice of your list:

 ```
 my_list[begin:end]